-2010 – a winning year for CANSA
+2010 – A Winning Year for CANSA

-The Cancer Association of South Africa (CANSA) has been rated as one of South Africa’s most trusted and admired NGOs (Non-Governmental Organisation) operating in the country.
+CANSA has been rated as one of South Africa’s most trusted and admired NGOs (Non-Governmental Organisation) operating in the country.
 This is according to the 2010 Ask Africa Trust Barometer results – an annual survey reporting on corporate trust and reputation in the South African market, based on peer review.
 Photo right: Sue Janse van Rensburg, CEO of CANSA.

 The Nelson Mandela Children’s Fund was rated number one, followed by World Wide Fund, Cotlands Baby Sanctuary, CANSA and Gifts of the Givers.
 The Trust Barometer is based on a peer review of 200 interviews and measures the perceptions of CEOs, EXCO and senior managers reporting directly to EXCO of JSE listed companies.
 The same respondents are also asked to nominate the most admired and trusted NGOs in SA.

 As the only benchmark of its kind in the country, the Ask Afrika Trust Barometer provides a valuable report on the most trusted and admired NGOs, companies and leaders in South Africa.

 “The mere fact that CANSA has been nominated by these CEOs and Directors is an honour, but to earn a spot under the top five most admired and trusted NGOs, is a huge achievement for us,” says CANSA CEO, Sue Janse van Rensburg.
 “We thank our staff members, volunteers and partners who have been working tirelessly to ensure we stay the most preferred NPO in South Africa.”